Total Time: 7 hours 50 minutes

 For the graham cracker crust:

-- Grease a 9-inch springform pan by rubbing its bottom and sides with a little bit of butter.
+- Grease a 9-inch springform pan by rubbing its bottom and sides with butter.1 tablespoon unsalted butter (for greasing the pan)

 - Heat the oven to 400 degrees F.

 - Melt the butter in a saucepan and stir in the rosemary.
-Set aside.
+Set aside.4 tablespoons unsalted butter (for the crust), 1 teaspoon finely chopped fresh rosemary

 - Pour the melted butter into the bowl and mix with a fork until the crumbs are evenly moistened.